 2Specialization Courses (minimum of 16 credit hours): Student must complete a series of restricted electives.
 Courses offered to fulfill the electives will be structured around current business and industry demands.
-Courses are limited to Engineering courses not already required by the program and other related courses as approved by the Division Head for Applied and Industrial Technology.
+Courses are limited to Engineering courses not already required by the program and other related courses as approved by the Dean, School of Career and Technical Studies.